ucscXena/cohortMetaData/ATAC-seq_Figure1FG/TCGA_ATAC-seq_Walk-through2.md

 	> Note that you need to enter 'ESCA_60954'.
 If you can always edit the label to read 'rs6983267' by clicking on it and typing.

+	> Note that the color threshold in the images are different (max:4 min:-2) than what is used by default.
+See [this help](https://ucsc-xena.gitbook.io/project/how-do-i/how-do-i-change-the-color-threshold-for-a-column) for more information.

 	> We could see that rs6983267 is more accessible in COAD, which is predicted from [Pomerantz 2009](https://www.ncbi.nlm.nih.gov/pubmed/19561607).
 It is also more accessible in breast and other squamous cancer types.

 4. __Add ATAC-seq peak STAD\_57221, which is the peak for rs35252396.__  Repeat step 3 for STAD\_57221.